-I strongly recommend waiting until a pet is as old as allowable by law before giving the first rabies vaccination.
+It's strongly recommended to wait until a pet is as old as allowable by law before giving the first rabies vaccination.
 In some states, this is six months.
 In others, it's earlier.
 A booster shot is usually required within 12 months.

-After the second shot, I strongly encourage you to insist on the three-year rabies vaccine.
+After the second shot, insist on the three-year rabies vaccine.
 The three-year vaccine is actually identical to the one-year vaccine, so you're providing the protection required by law, but at much less frequent intervals.
 This means fewer vaccines throughout pets' lifetimes, which means healthier pets.

 In addition, rabies vaccinations should never be given in combination with or at the same time as another vaccine.
 Rabies vaccines should be given alone, separated from all other vaccinations by at least two weeks.
-Because rabies is the only vaccine required by law, I recommend that it be the only repetitive vaccine you give your pet.
+Because rabies is the only vaccine required by law, it should be the only repetitive vaccine you give your pet.
 You can titer for all other diseases.

-I also recommend a homeopathic detox remedy for the rabies vaccine called Lyssin, especially if your pet has had an adverse reaction.
+You can also do a homeopathic detox remedy for the rabies vaccine called Lyssin, especially if your pet has had an adverse reaction.
 Always closely monitor the injection site after each vaccination.
-If you notice inflammation or any abnormality or change in the appearance of the skin, such as a lump, irritation, or heat, contact your veterinarian immediately.
+If you notice inflammation or any abnormality or change in the appearance of the skin, such as a lump, irritation or heat, contact your veterinarian immediately.